l1xnan/obsidian-better-export-pdf/README.md

 English | [中文](./README.zh.md)

-Better Export PDF is an Obsidian PDF export enhancement plugin that adds the ability to export bookmarks outline and add page numbers to PDF compared to the official PDF export function.
+Better Export PDF is an Obsidian PDF export enhancement plugin that adds the ability to export bookmarks outline, export preview and add page numbers to PDF compared to the official PDF export function.

 ## Features

 Compared to the official Export PDF feature:

-1. Customize the margins
+1. 🚀Support export preview
-2. Export the outline bookmarks
+2. 🎉Export the outline bookmarks
+3. 🛩️Customize the margins
-3. Export the included page numbers
+4. ✨Export the page numbers
+5. ... ...

 ## Installation